 Marlon Bundo is a lonely bunny who lives with (now former) Vice-President Mike Pence.
 Marlon’s life is changed forever when he falls in love with another boy bunny.

-Why it was banned: I am sure you’re starting to see a pattern here: this book has been challenged and banned for including LGBT+ content.
+Why it was banned: I am sure you’re starting to see a pattern here: this book has been challenged and banned for including LGBTQ+ content.

 Something Happened in Our Town by Marianne Celano, Marietta Collins, and Ann Hazzard